KQM-git/TCL/characters/anemo/venti.md

 ### **Stormeye**

 Regenerates 15 Energy for Venti after the effects of **Wind's Grand Ode** end.

-If an **Elemental Absorption** occurred, this also regenerates 15 Energy for all characters of that corresponding element in the party.
+If an **Elemental Absorption** occurred, this also restores 15 Energy to all characters of that corresponding element in the party.
 {% endtab %}
 {% endtabs %}